haojunqiu/csc311-project/README.md

 # Neural Network Architecture
+We adopt auto-encoder (AE) as our model backbone.
+We propose several add-on modification to the simple AE architecture and showcased the improvement of accuracies.

 Here is a sketch for the architecture of the neural networks (corresponds to the first 3 methods written in the [final_report.pdf](https://github.com/haojunqiu/csc311-project/blob/main/final_report.pdf)).The meaning of the notations are listed in same pdf above (right below where this figure locates in the pdf).
 ![alt text](https://github.com/haojunqiu/csc311-project/blob/main/img/nn.png)